QuantConnect/lean-cli/README.md

   By default the official LEAN research image is used.
 You can override this using the --image option.
 Alternatively you can set the default research image using `lean config set research-image <image>`.

+  To expose additional ports to the docker container, update your project's config.json to include the "docker-ports" object.

+  For example if you want to expose Tensorboard (defaults to port 6006),

+  ...
+  "docker-ports": {
+    "6006": "6006"
+  }

 Options:
   --port INTEGER                  The port to run Jupyter Lab on (defaults to 8888) --data-provider [Local|QuantConnect|Terminal Link]